BAK2K3/hard-drivers/README.md

 ---

-## Company Concept
+## Project Concept

 >**Hard Driver**
 hɑːd ˈdraɪvə | **Noun**
 *A CompTIA A+ certified computer magician, who has an abundance of love and pride for making your dream computer become a reality.*

 Hard Drivers is a customer budget based Custom PC Building company.
 Customers can obtain a “no obligation” free specification for a custom build PC based on a budget of their choosing.
-Customers can also choose to include additional service packages to their specification, and request additional peripherals (i.e Monitor, Keyboard, Mouse, etc) to be paired perfectly with their brand new computer.
+Customers can also choose to include additional service packages to their specification, and request additional peripherals (i.e Monitor, Keyboard, Mouse, etc) to be paired perfectly with their brand new tailor-made computer.

+# UX

-## UX
+## Strategy

+### Stakeholder Interview

+_“I don’t want to have to keep adding parts to see the costs skyrocket, then have to start removing things I think I need or want,  to keep it within a budget”._
+_“I want someone to recommend exactly what I need”._
+_“I want to be able to contact the company straight away”._

+### Competitor Review

+[PC Specialist](https://www.pcspecialist.co.uk/ "Pc Specialist Homepage"): A huge amount of options from the outset, with quite significant price ranges.
+Onus is on the customer to know what they want/need.

+[Box](https://www.box.co.uk/ "Box Homepage"): A less specific focus on builds, with immediate attention drawn to peripherals rather than computer.

+[Chillblast](https://www.chillblast.co.uk/ "Chillblast Homepage"): Not very user friendly, a lot of information, a lot of options, and high selling point is pre-build next day PCs.

 ### User Stories

 | **User Story**        | **Considerations of Satisfaction**          |
 | -------------         |-------------|